If you’re reading this, you’re probably in a quandary. Should you try setting up a VA business alone or get some help?

 I really do believe that you need someone who’s worked in the industry for a longer period – they’ll have weathered a few storms and know how to adapt a business if the economy is struggling or in the face of new technology or regulations.

-And of course, you might want to consider someone who still runs a VA business – how can someone have their finger on the pulse otherwise?
+And of course, you might want to consider someone who still runs a VA business – how can someone have their finger on the pulse in the VA world otherwise?

-At My VA Business, you’ve not only got my 13 years’ experience to fall back on, my support team are all currently working as VAs too.
-If you get in touch, you can be sure that you’re speaking to someone who really gets it.
+At My VA Business, you’ve not only got my 15 years’ experience to fall back on, my virtual support team are all currently working as VAs too.
+If you get in touch via our members only Facebook group, you can be sure that you’re getting advice from someone who really gets it.

 2. What should I be looking for in a VA mentor?

-Firstly, you need to find someone you trust and get on with – this is a key relationship so make sure you’re completely happy with it.
-It’s no good being too scared to ask the silliest question – we always tell our members to ask anything they like.
-The chances are we’ve heard it before and nothing is ever too small or too leftfield.
+Firstly, you need to find someone you trust.
+It’s no good being too scared to ask the silliest question – our members who opt for our virtual support package (£4.99/month) can ask us anything they like.
+The chances are we’ve heard it before and nothing is ever too small or too left field.

 Then compare what you’ll actually get from different trainers.
-There are some great people you can work with out there but check carefully that you actually get 1 to 1 support included.
+There are some great people you can work with out there but check carefully that you actually get support when you need it .
 There are some really good training manuals and webinars available that will be perfect until you hit a problem.
 Then you’ll realise there isn’t anyone you can ask for help.
 So be clear on what you want and what you’re buying.

 Make sure the person fronting the business is available to you when you need help most – after all, it’s their knowledge that you’re paying for.
-So, ask yourself, can I book a call?
 Are they available to answer my questions while I’m setting up?
 And what happens if I have a wobble – will they help?

-3. Do I need to worry about getting qualification for services I offer?
+3. Do I need qualifications for services I offer?

 A lot of new VAs worry that they’re not ‘qualified’ for the job, despite often having worked as an EA, PA or a similar role for many years.
-And while some professional services like accounting may need qualifications, a VA doesn’t need a specific bookkeeping qualification to raise invoices or do day to day matching of payments and receipts.
+And while some professional services like accounting may need qualifications, a VA doesn’t need a specific bookkeeping qualification to raise invoices or do day to day matching of payments and receipts for example.

-In my 13 years as a VA, I’ve never once been asked for any qualifications – my experience and ability have spoken for themselves.
+In my 15 years running a VA business, I’ve never once been asked if I have any qualifications – my experience and ability have spoken for themselves.
 In my opinion, you can become a successful VA without having to spend any money on a specific VA (or other) qualification and I know a lot of successful VAs who have done extremely well based on their experience too.

 If you do want to get some qualifications, make sure you do your research and know what you’re paying for.
 There are lots of new training companies springing up and many offer very cheap courses, often through group shopping sites.
 Many of these courses are not accredited externally and would therefore be of very little value in the real world.

-4. How do I know how much to pay for things like my website and branding?
+4. How much should I pay for things like my website and branding?

 If you’re like me when I started out, this worried me a lot.
 I worried about getting charged too much, about not knowing what I needed and about missing the important things.